 References, Repositories, Researchables, Triple TLAs

 Rivers and streams and water with a destination in mind

 Roads and paths and bushwhacks I haven't been on yet

-Observation number one: the section is titled six things I could never do without.
+This section is titled six things I could never do without.
 Not 6 things, six things.
-Observation number two: In medieval Roman numerals, SIX is 79.
+In medieval Roman numerals, SIX is 79.

 (2) You are: articulate, kind, patient, generous, curious, intuitive, hilarious, modest, immodest, reverent, ribald, philosophical, snarky, or megalomaniacal.